-Vitamin B12 and vitamin D are especially important for vegetarians to be familiar with because they are not found in plant-based foods, except those that are fortified.
+Any vitamin has the possibility of being low in any diet.
+When omitting animal based products it may be a bit more challenging to get the recommended amount of Vitamin B12, choline, and vitamin D. Choline, B12 and Vitamin D are especially important for vegetarians to be familiar with because they are not found naturally in large quantities in plant-based foods, except those that are fortified.

+Vitamin B12 is also known as cobalamin but there are more active forms of B12 called methylcobalamin, adenosylcobalamin, and hydroxocobalamin.
 Vitamin B12 is often thought of as a mood-boosting supplement.
 Like the other B vitamins, it is crucial for many critical processes.
 It is responsible for making new red blood cells, cell metabolism and DNA synthesis, as well as supporting brain function.
 While soy products and some nutritional yeasts contain B12, it is generally found in animal products.
+Some plant based food sources include fermented soy (think tempeh.)) products, nori, certain dried mushrooms (think shiitake and white button), and some nutritional yeasts.
+The amount of B12 present in these foods really varies depending on the way they were grown, cultivated, harvested, or dehydrated.

 A 2003 study from the American Journal of Clinical Nutrition revealed B12 deficiency in 92% of vegans who did not take supplements.
 The same study found that 77% of vegetarians who consumed milk and/or eggs, but did not supplement, were deficient in vitamin B12.
 Of the omnivores who participated in the same study, just 11% were deficient in vitamin B12.